VincentPierc/Rob-Boss_Painting-Bot/Readme.md

 ## Overview
 Rob Boss (disciple of Bob Ross) is a 2 1/2 degree of freedom pen-plotting robot with a twist.
 This robot is capable of painting whatever HPGL file that is uploaded to its hard-drive.
 The project was created for our ME 405 Mechatronics term project at California Polytechnic State University San Luis Obipso.

 With a STM32 Arm Cortex MCU on a Nucleo-64 board as the brains of the robot, we designed a surrounding electro-mechanical system from scratch to give a 3-dimensional structure to the robot.
 In combination with the software we designed and uploaded on the STM32, the robot arm can paint any image you can draw on illustrating software.
 The [Mechanical Design](https://github.com/VincentPierc/Rob-Boss_Painting-Bot#mechanical-design) section outlines the mechanical design parameters, struggles, and final outcomes for the project.
-The same for the software and electrical can be found in the [Software Design](https://github.com/VincentPierc/Rob-Boss_Painting-Bot#software-design) and [Electrical Design](https://github.com/VincentPierc/Rob-Boss_Painting-Bot#electrical-design) sections.
+The same for the software architecture can be found in the [Software Design](https://github.com/VincentPierc/Rob-Boss_Painting-Bot#software-design) section.